Fabricated Anticipated Questions

 Do your bags come in different colors?

-Initially, we’re offering two colors Steel Grey and Sunsplash Orange.
+Right now we currently only have Steel Grey in stock but new colors will be available soon!
 If there is a particular color you would like to see, please tell us by using our Contact Form.

 Why not just make bags out of Kevlar®?